Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} penetration level of distributed energy resources (DERs), such as solar panels, battery energy storage systems, and responsive loads, is continuously growing in distribution systems~\cite{wang_networked_2016}.
-As cost-efficient and low-carbon energy resources, DERs can significantly reduce the operation costs and carbon emissions of the distribution system.
+\IEEEPARstart{T}{he} penetration level of distributed energy resources (DERs), such as photovoltaics (PV) panels, battery energy storage systems, and responsive loads, is continuously growing in distribution systems~\cite{wang_networked_2016}.
+As cost-efficient and low-carbon energy resources, DERs can significantly reduce the operation costs and carbon emissions of the distribution system~\cite{li_decentralized_2023}.
 According to FERC Order 2222, DERs are encouraged to actively participate in electricity markets alongside traditional generation resources, which further broadens the benefits brought by DERs \cite{federalenergyregulatorycommission_participation_2020}.
-However, besides opportunities, DERs also pose significant challenges to the operation of distribution systems.
+However, besides opportunities, DERs also pose significant challenges to the operation of distribution systems~\cite{wang_decentralized_2016}.

 Although the impact of a single DER is limited, aggregated DERs can have a nontrivial influence on the voltage profile and power flows of the distribution system \cite{he_leasing_2025}.
 Uncoordinated DER aggregations could lead to multiple operational issues, including over-/under-voltages, overloading of lines and transformers, and reverse power flow, which will consequentially result in accelerated insulation degradation and protection device malfunctions~\cite{jang_Probabilistic_2024}.
-Thus, it is necessary for system operators and utilities to coordinate the behaviors of aggregated DERs \cite{wang_coordinated_2015}.
-The coordination of DERs has been a vibrant research area for many years.
-Both centralized and decentralized optimization methods are proposed by researchers.
-In Ref. \cite{meena_optimisation_2019}, operation models of various DERs are presented.
-Then, the power schedules of DERs are optimized in a centralized way to unleash the flexibility of DERs.
-Centralized coordination methods assume that utilities can intervene in the dispatch decisions of DERs \cite{li_decentralized_2023}.
-However, for those DERs owned by aggregators, utilities usually cannot directly control their behavior, necessitating distributed coordination methods \cite{wang_decentralized_2016}.
-In Ref. \cite{li_consensus-based_2023-2}, the authors propose a fully distributed coordination method, which preserves the autonomy of individual DERs while guiding their behaviors.
-However, tackling power flow constraints with distributed algorithms is intricate, as third-party DERs cannot access the necessary network model \cite{mahmoodi_capacity_2024}.
+Thus, it is necessary for system operators and utilities to coordinate the behaviors of aggregated DERs to ensure network integrity \cite{wang_coordinated_2015}.
+Both centralized~\cite{meena_optimisation_2019} and distributed~\cite{li_consensus-based_2023-2} DER coordination mechanisms are proposed by researchers.
+However, in the context of third-party-owned DERs, coordination is intricate since utilities cannot directly intervene with DER behavior or share distribution feeder models~\cite{mahmoodi_capacity_2024}.